Cardiac rehabilitation services

 - 6.1 Identify indicative local service requirements

 - 6.3 Identify future change in capacity required

 - 6.4 Model future commissioning intentions and associated costs

 - 6.5 Potential savings

-Use the commissioning and benchmarking tool for chronic heart failure to determine the level of service that might be needed locally and to calculate the cost of commissioning the service, as described below.
+Use the commissioning and benchmarking toolfor cardiac rehabilitation to determine the level of service that might be needed locally and to calculate the cost of commissioning the service, as described below.

 Available data suggest that the indicative benchmark rate for groups that may be suitable for referral for cardiac rehabilitation is:

 The commissioning and benchmarking tool helps you to assess local service requirements using the indicative benchmark as a starting point.
 With knowledge of your local population and its demographic, you can amend the benchmark to better reflect your local circumstances.
-For example, if your population is significantly younger or older than the average population, or has an ethnic composition different from the national average, or has a significantly higher or lower rate of chronic heart failure, you may need to provide services for relatively fewer or more people.
+For example, if your population is significantly younger or older than the average population, or has an ethnic composition different from the national average, or has a significantly higher or lower rate of the conditions above, you may need to provide services for relatively fewer or more people.

-You may already commission a chronic heart failure service for your population.
+You may already commission a cardiac rehabilitation service for your population.
 The tool provides tables that you can populate to help you calculate your total current commissioned activity and costs.

 You can use the commissioning and benchmarking tool to calculate the capacity and resources needed to move towards the benchmark level, and to model the required changes over a period of 4 years.